dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 * ``integer`` and ``number`` types are automatically initialized to zero
 * Arithmetic operations on numeric types make use of type specific bytecodes which leads to more efficient JIT compilation
 * Specialised operators to get/set from array types are implemented; this makes array access more efficient in JIT mode as the access can be inlined
-* Declared tables allow specialized opcodes for usages involving integer and short string (literal only) keys; these opcodes result in more efficient JIT code
+* Declared tables allow specialized opcodes for usages involving integer and short literal string keys; these opcodes result in more efficient JIT code
-* Values assigned to typed variables are checked statically when possible; if the values are results from a function call then there runtime type checking is performed
+* Values assigned to typed variables are checked statically when possible; if the values are results from a function call then runtime type checking is performed
 * The standard table operations on arrays are checked to ensure that the type is not subverted
 * Even if a typed variable is captured in a closure its type must be respected
 * When function parameters are decorated with types, Ravi performs an implicit coersion of those parameters to the required types.
 If the coersion fails a runtime error occurs.